nessanmore/nessanmore/README.md

 <p align="center"><p align="center" style="font-size: 11;"> I do not interact with Republicans or anyone who supports red thinking in relation to politics.
 Anyone who is Pro-Life must stay away from me.
 Any male apologist's stay away from me, as I support misandristic thinking and have little to no sympathy for men.  ～☆</p>

-<p align="center"><p align="center" style="font-size: 11;"> I am not too crazy over ships, but there some I like and some I can't stand.
+<p align="center"><p align="center" style="font-size: 11;"> I am not too crazy over ships, but there are some I like and some I can't stand.
 I like nortnaib, nortcest, and adamil.
 I can't stand any seperation of adamil (nortemil, lucamil).
 I don't like mattflorian.
 I don't like any Jack ship with female characters.
 I don't like any wax ship with female characters.
 Nortmike (human ver) is a hit or miss for me.
 I don't like VAL (victor x andrew x luca), but I don't hate it.  ～☆</p>